t0123456789/mp/README.md

 This game aims to support many old devices and  browser versions, offline play for unreliable internet connections and simple open source code.
 Work is in progress, including this readme file... but the idea is to support using some older legacy devices, saving them from the landfill and saving you the money and carbon footprint of upgrading.

 It should work on any current web browsers on desktop, laptop, tablet/mobile/other devices, and is being developed to avoid known issues with older draft and legacy standards and unsupported features.
 Many old devices such as PCs are not legacy ones if the web browser software can be updated to a current version.
 In this case the game should work fine.

-It has been checked and works on some legacy mobiles, consoles and tablets including:
-(Legacy devices can not be updated, there are no more system updates and may lack it support from the manufacturer, official app stores etc.)
+Legacy devices can not be updated, there are no more system updates and may lack it support from the manufacturer, official app stores etc.

+It has been checked and works on some legacy or old mobiles, consoles and tablets including:

- 1st generation iPad (the one with no camera), iOS 5 + Safari 5.1
+- 1st generation iPad (the one with no camera), iOS 5 + Safari 5.1
- iPhone 4, iOS 9 + Safari 9
+- iPhone 4, iOS 9 + Safari 9
- Moto G phone, Android 7 + Chrome 84 or Firefox 11
+- Moto G phone, Android 7 + Chrome 84 or Firefox 11
- WiiU + default web browser
+- WiiU + default web browser
- PSVita + default web browser
+- PSVita + default web browser

 # Security and privacy